deanturpin/hosts2dot/readme.md

 ```

 # Hosts file format
-The script accepts a standard system hosts file format but actually the script
+The script accepts a standard system hosts file format but actually it only cares
-actually only cares about the first host or IP on a line, the whole line is used
+about the first host or IP on a line; the whole line is used
 to name the leaf node.
-In fact, any file format may be used as long as each line
+In fact any file format may be used as long as each line
 begins with something that can be pinged.

 ```bash